agateau/pixelwheels/README.md

 ## Support development of the game

-If you want to support the development of the game, visit my [support page][support].
+Want to support the development of the game?
+Awesome!
+My [support page][support] is waiting for you :)

 [support]: https://agateau.com/support/